Haccp Training - What is Haccp?

-This training plan can be used for agents, managers and all those involved in the HACCP approach in out-of-home catering.
+This training plan can be used for staff, managers and all stakeholders involved in the HACCP approach in out-of-home catering.

-It can be cut into a slide to be presented.
+It can be cut into a "slide" format for presentation.

 What is HACCP?
 What does the law say?

 HACCP stands for Hazard Analysis Critical Control Point.
-This means that the HACCP method was originally designed to limit the risks of contamination in out-of-home catering (communities, restaurants open to the public, any catering or food preparation activity aimed at the public, etc.).
+This means that the HACCP method was originally designed to limit the risks of contamination in food service establishments outside the home (institutions, restaurants open to the public, any food service or food preparation activity aimed at the public...).

-The excerpt from the original text dating from 1997 is interesting in that it provides the legislator's perspective on both the objective and the means.
-The text has undergone numerous modifications since then, but it is essential to understand the origins of the approach to properly implement HACCP in your establishment.
+The excerpt from the original text, dating from 1997, is interesting because it reveals the legislator's mindset regarding both the objective and the means.
+The text has undergone numerous modifications since then, but understanding the origins of the approach is essential for effectively implementing HACCP in your establishment.

-These three articles provide the main guidelines that professionals should follow to effectively implement a hygiene protocol that complies with HACCP.
+These 3 articles provide the main guidelines that professionals should follow for the effective implementation of a hygiene protocol compliant with HACCP.

-"ARTICLE 10 - In order to limit any risk of contamination , the premises in which foodstuffs circulate and all their equipment must be kept clean and in a good state of permanent maintenance.
-In premises where foodstuffs are handled, prepared or stored unpackaged, the use of sawdust and dry sweeping are prohibited, as is the use of any unsuitable cleaning or disinfection process.
+"ARTICLE 10 - In order to limit any risk of contamination , the premises in which foodstuffs circulate, as well as all their equipment, must be kept clean and in good working order at all times.
+In premises where foodstuffs are handled, prepared or stored unpackaged, the use of sawdust and dry sweeping are prohibited, as is the use of any unsuitable cleaning or disinfection process."

-"The frequency and times of day at which the various cleaning and disinfection operations are carried out.
+"The frequency and times of day at which the different cleaning and disinfection operations are carried out.

-The precise operating procedure includes, for each product used, the dilution, the temperature of use, the application time and the need for possible rinsing.
+The precise operating procedure including, for each product used, the dilution, the temperature of use, the application time and the need for possible rinsing.

-The person responsible for cleaning and disinfection operations for each sector
+The person in charge of cleaning and disinfection operations for each sector

-The means put in place to verify the effectiveness of the plan"
+The measures put in place to verify the effectiveness of the plan"

-"ARTICLE 13 - Dangerous substances and preparations, in particular insecticides, rodenticides and disinfectants, must be stored in lockable storage areas or cabinets, clearly identified and specially designated for this purpose.
-Maintenance and cleaning products and equipment must be stored in a cabinet or room specially designated for this purpose.
+"ARTICLE 13 - Dangerous substances and preparations, in particular insecticides, rodenticides and disinfectants, must be stored in lockable storage areas or cabinets, clearly identified and specifically designated for this purpose.
+Maintenance and cleaning products and equipment must be stored in a cabinet or room specifically designated for this purpose."

-The methods, equipment, materials and products referred to in this article must not under any circumstances constitute a risk of pollution of foodstuffs."
+The methods, equipment, materials and products referred to in this article must under no circumstances constitute a risk of food pollution."

 How to practically implement HACCP in your establishment?

-Each establishment sets up its own procedures which can be summarized in an 8 action plan
+Each institution implements its own procedures, which can be summarized in an 8-action plan.

-2° By risk assessment (specific to each establishment)
+2° Through risk assessment (specific to each establishment)

-4° By the methodology implemented for the control of critical points (Procedure)
+4° By the methodology put in place for the control of critical points (Procedure)

 6° By implementing corrective action